MateoBaravalle/MateoBaravalle/README.md

 ## Featured Projects 🌟
 1. **Final Project - "Nest":** Developed the backend of a property rental and listing application, managing third-party authentication and the proper functioning of the Rest API.
 Also contributed to the frontend with Next and Redux Toolkit.
-   - Frontend: Next, Redux Toolkit
+   - Frontend: Next, Redux Toolkit, TailwindCSS
    - Backend: Nest
    - Database: PostgreSQL and Sequelize.
    - GitHub Repository: [Nest Backend](https://github.com/leonardobaranelli/nest-backend) | [Nest Frontend](https://github.com/MateoBaravalle/PF-NEST-Front)